use code "newsloth" for free shipping on your first order

 merry&bright supplies

 Let's start at the beginning- supplies!
 I used a pre-cut wood piece for this project because it saved some time.
 Obviously you'll also need a STENCIL!
-This stencil is from our holiday collection- check it out!
+Here's one of our Christmas stencils to try.
+You can also create your own custom stencil.

 Other Supplies: